Ropa Vieja Recipe (Instant Pot or Stovetop)

 What side dishes are served with Ropa Vieja in Cuba?

-How to make this Ropa Vieja Recipe:
+How to make Cuban Ropa Vieja:

 (This is only a summary of the steps for the recipe made in the Instant Pot; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.
 Look after the complete recipe below for stovetop instructions.)